You found my old blog. Thanks for visiting! For my new writing, visit mikesententia.com.

-Series on making your healing more effective and reliable.
+Series on making your energy healing more effective and reliable.
 Today: What if the force you channel doesn’t understand your instructions?

 When you send out your intent, you’re asking some force outside yourself to act on those instructions.
 I call those external forces “ethereal software” because, like computer software, they’re programmed to respond to specific commands.